 The ideal time to apply herbicides is when the weeds are actively growing and in the case of docks and thistles should be during the rosette stage before the flower stem has extended.
 Silage crops should be sprayed around 2 weeks before cutting to allow time for systemic herbicides to be translocated into the roots to achieve full control.

 Applying a foliar fertiliser with the herbicide can significantly improve the recovery of the sward.
-By giving the grass close to the weeds a boost it will help the grass out-compete the weeds and quickly recover any bare patches to avoid these being recolonised by newly germinating weed seedlings.
+Giving the grass close to the weeds a boost will help the grass out-compete the weeds and quickly recover any bare patches to avoid these being recolonised by newly germinating weed seedlings.

-YaraVita Croplift Pro is ideal for this application; containing a readily available source of nitrate nitrogen to give the grass a boost together with phosphate, potash and a full range of micronutrients.
-Yara recommend YaraVita Croplift Pro at a rate of 2.5 kg/ha or 1 kg/acre in conjunction with your grass herbicide.
+YaraVita Croplift Pro is ideal for this application; containing a readily available source of nitrate-nitrogen to give the grass a boost together with phosphate, potash and a full range of micronutrients.
+Yara recommends YaraVita Croplift Pro at a rate of 2.5 kg/ha or 1 kg/acre in conjunction with your grass herbicide.
 It contains a full complement of nutrients to ensure the long-term success of your new ley

 The following foliar fertilisers are recommended to give paddocks a boost following herbicide applications

 See our fertiliser programmes for different grassland scenarios crops, begin by choosing which crop.

 The latest grassland fertilser and nutrition advice from the Yara agronomists.